About This Blog

 5th May 2011 the Death of WWI’s Final Warrior

-Early this morning, the last living soldier and genuine veteran of World War One quit this planet at the inspiring age of 110.
-Claude Stanley Choules signed up to the Royal Navy in 1915 when he was just 14 years … Continue reading
+Early in the morning of 5th May 2011, the last living soldier and genuine veteran of World War One quit this planet at the inspiring age of 110.
+Claude Stanley Choules signed up to the Royal Navy in 1915 when … Continue reading

 4th May 1886 the Haymarket Affair

-Today is the 125th anniversary of the so-called Haymarket Affair – the most sensational American labour incident in the 19th century.
-What began on May 1st 1886 as a nationwide movement for the 8-hour workday ignited on this day during … Continue reading
+Today we recall the Haymarket Affair – the most sensational American labour incident of the 19th century, whose legacy even today continues to surreptitiously reverberate.
+What began as a nationwide movement for the 8-hour work day on 1st May ignited just a few … Continue reading

 1st May 1886 May Day!
 May Day!

 Today, May Day, marks the international celebration of the social and economic achievements of the labour movement.
 Except in the United States.
-Yet it is from the New World that May Day received its inspiration.
-One hundred and twenty-five … Continue reading
+Yet it is from the New World itself that May Day received its inspiration.
+On 1st May 1886, … Continue reading

 29th April 1916 the Easter Rising